joealden/corum-client/docs/2-design.md

   the `@isUnique` directive
 * Tell graphcool to generated the CRUD API for this type using the `@model` directive
-* Tell graphcool that there is a relation between two field of different type (Like relations in SQL) with the `@relation` directive
+* Tell graphcool that there is a relation between two fields (Like relations in SQL) with the `@relation` directive
   * These can be `1-1`, `1-n`, or `n-n` relations
   * In my data, I will only be needing `1-1` and `1-n` mappings